Open-Systems-Pharmacology/OSPSuite-R/README.md

 # Overview

-The **ospsuite-R** package provides the functionality of loading, manipulating, and simulating the simulations created in the Open Systems Pharmacology Software tools PK-Sim and MoBi.
+The **ospsuite-R** package provides the functionality of loading, manipulating, and running the simulations created in the Open Systems Pharmacology Software tools PK-Sim and MoBi.

 - [Documentation](#documentation)